matthansen0/azure-genomics-precision-medicine/README.md

 ## Contributors

-*This article is maintained by Microsoft.
+*This article was archived from the Azure Architecture Center.
 It was originally written by the following contributors.*

 Principal authors: